 As a first step in creating a continuity plan, identify the risks to your business.
 The aforementioned disasters are just a few.
 Risks could also include a cyberattack that brings down an e-commerce server.
 Meanwhile, backup failure could result in loss of critical data.

-Location has a lot to do with likely risks.
+The location has a lot to do with likely risks.
 For example, a hurricane is a potential problem in Florida.
 Meanwhile, an earthquake is more likely in California.

 Different businesses have different exposures as well.
 Storm surge from a hurricane could severely damage inventory in a waterfront warehouse.
 However, the same weather event might leave unscathed a professional services firm in a downtown high-rise.